samuelmaina/elimu-coach/README.md

 # elimu-coach
-An application that converts numbers between different bases and perform arithematic operations.
+A React application that converts numbers  from different bases and performs conversion operations and shows the steps have been done.